 3) Cream Legbar

-Cream legbars are a fun breed that of course is also one of the chickens that lay blue eggs.
+Cream legbars are a fun breed that makes blue eggs.
 They are not a super common breed, but they are popular among many chicken owners.

 Cream Legbars are also usually friendly birds who are good egg layers and good foragers.
 This means they will give you a decent amount of eggs without eating too much feed.
 If you are looking for one of the most interesting chickens that lay blue eggs, this breed may well be it!